SymfonyCasts/symfony-ux/sfcasts/turbo/native-prefetch.md

 `rel="prefetch"`.
 Then set the `href` to the checkout URL: `{{ path() }}` then name of that route, which is `app_checkout`.

 That's it!
+By the way, Symfony has a web-link component that can help with this and can even help your server *push* resources - including CSS and JS files - via a server push.
+However, when it comes to prefetching another *page*, I recommend avoiding it and adding the link manually...  because pages that are prefetched via the web-link component won't have access to the session cookie.

-Let's go see what happens.
+Anyways, let's go see what happens.
 Refresh the page and, on the network tools, click to see *all* types of requests... and scroll to the top.
 The top request, of course, is for `/cart`.
 But now... scroll down... there it is!
 A request for `/checkout` that took 360 milliseconds!
 This happens thanks to the `prefetch` link we just added.
-And even though you don't see it here, your browser knows to fetch this with the *lowest* priority: other requests take priority.
+And even though you don't see it here, your browser knows to fetch this with the *lowest* priority: requests for other things - like CSS and JS files - have a higher priority.

 So what happens *now* when we go to the checkout page?
 Let's find out: click "Check out"... then scroll back up to the top of the requests.
 Cool.
 Turbo - which doesn't know or care that we're doing this `prefetch` stuff - made its Ajax call like normal.
 But when it did, our browser was smart enough to *instantly* pull that from the *prefetch* cache: no second request was *actually* made!
-Instead of waiting 360 milliseconds for the Ajax request to finish and *then* rendering to, Turbo started rendering immediately.
+Instead of waiting 360 milliseconds for the Ajax request to finish and *then* rendering, Turbo started rendering, effectively, immediately.

 ## Best of Both Worlds?